Yup, it's cooked!

 The kueh lapis was a flop.
 The layers didn't stick together and each one, except the bottommost, was hard at the bottom.
 I threw away the kueh, reread the recipe, and realized I made two mistakes.

 Second, the layers I made were too thick.
 As a result, they took too long to cook, staying liquid long enough for the rice flour in the batter to sink and form a hard bottom for each layer, except the bottommost.
 Why was the first layer spared?
-Because it didn't have any cooked layers acting as a shield at the bottom, so it thickened and cooked through more quickly.
+Because it didn't have any cooked layers at the bottom, acting as a heat shield, so it thickened and cooked through more quickly.

 With the three amendments, my kueh lapis finally had nicely formed layers and the right texture.
 This time, I gave it several hours to cool down and set before having a piece.

 Kueh lapis, take four . . . .
 Hang on, wasn't take three just about perfect in every way?
 Um, no. I used a brand of tapioca flour which I'd never tried before.
 The kueh lapis made with the flour left a chemical aftertaste and dryness in my mouth.
 It was so bad that after eating one piece, I threw away the rest of the kueh.
 I also binned the remaining flour and went back to the brand I'd been using before.
 This one was bleached, like the one I chucked.
 But, maybe because the bleach used wasn't as strong, the chemical taste was quite mild.
 I could detect it but that was because I was looking for it after the bad experience.
 I hadn't noticed it previously, to be honest.